gdkrmr/mcp-git-course/resources/lessons/02_basic-git-workflows/04_create-remote-repo.md

 ## Conclusion
 You have successfully connected your local repository to a remote server and pushed your project.
 You can now collaborate with others and keep your work backed up online.

+## Questions
+1. What is the purpose of adding a remote repository in Git?
+2. How can you check the current remote repositories linked to your local repository?
+3. What does the `-u` flag do when pushing to a remote repository?
+See `man git-push` for more details.
+4. Your local repository can have several remotes.
+How would you push to a different remote repository?

 ## Additional Resources
 - [Git Official Documentation: git remote](https://git-scm.com/docs/git-remote)
 - [Git Official Documentation: git push](https://git-scm.com/docs/git-push)